 The ESOP Dilemma

-What’s a Sell-or-Hold Analysis?
+What’s a Sell Versus Hold Analysis?

-A sell-or-hold analysis is a valuable tool that will tell you if you should devote time and expense in evaluating a third-party sale.
-It’s what the informed ESOP trustee relies on to determine the best course for the company.
+A sell versus hold analysis is a valuable document that will tell you if you and your advisor should devote time in evaluating a third-party sale, which will provide the board and the ESOP trustee the best course for the company.
 The ESOP trustee has a different standard to uphold compared to other privately held companies, since the trustee acts as the ESOP participants’ fiduciary and therefore, solely in their best interests.

-- Broad industry overview
+Detailed industry overview

-- A list of all potential buyers
+A list of all potential buyers